 The Woman in Black first opened in Scarborough in 1987 before transferring to London’s Lyric Hammersmith in 1989.
 The Woman in Black London performances have run at the Fortune Theatre since August of that year, and is the West End’s second longest-running non-musical production, behind The Mousetrap.

 Daniel Radcliffe famously starred in a Hollywood film adaptation of the novel in 2012, taking on the role of Arthur Kipps.
 The film also starred Ciarán Hinds, Janet McTeer and Sophie Stuckey, and was praised for its chilling horror.
-A sequel, Angel of Death, was released in 2015 based on a different short story by Susan Hill.
+A sequel based on a different short story by Susan Hill, The Woman in Black: Angel of Death, was released in 2015.

-Hill’s novel has become a staple piece of literature on many school curricula, with many classes experiencing the play to aid there studies.
-Despite the success of the book and the films, there is no substitution for seeing the spine-tingling horrors of The Woman in Black live, on-stage.
+Hill’s novel has become a staple piece of literature on many school curriculums, with many classes experiencing the play to aid their studies.
+Despite the success of the book and the films, there is no substitute for seeing the spine-tingling horrors of The Woman in Black live, on-stage.